 Day 10 - Across Chilinji Pass - Baultar:

-From the high camp it will take us about three hours to climb the 250 metres to the top of the pass.
-From the summit it is all downhill to Baultar via a series of snowfields along the Chilinji Glacier.
+From the high camp, it will take us about three hours to climb the 250 meters to the top of the pass.
+From the summit, it is all downhill to Baultar via a series of snowfields along the Chilinji Glacier.
 Our day’s walk ends at Baultar, an oasis of green that lies parallel to the Wakhan corridor and the Chilinji River, where shepherds live in stone cottages.
 Overnight camping at Baultar.
 (7-8 hour walk)

 Day 11 - Baultar - Ziarat BabaGhudi - Passu:

 We walk along the Chapurson Valley which will provide a gentle contrast to the Ishkoman Valley which we trekked through earlier.
 We cross the red mountains that form the boundary between the Hindukush and Karakoram ranges and arrive at the holy place of Ziarat Baba Ghundi, where there is a shrine to the famous Muslim saint Baba Ghundi Shah.
 After lunch here we join our jeeps again and drive towards Sost, the last Pakistani town before the Chinese border and then down the Karakoram Highway towards Passu in the upper Hunza Valley.
 The small, picturesque village of Passu is set against a backdrop of the soaring Passu Cones and is a short walking distance from the Passu and Batura glaciers.
 There will be an opportunity to walk through the village and experience local life.
 About 70 years ago Passu was the second largest settlement in Hunza (after Karimabad).
 However, the glacier upstream of the Hunza River created a huge dam which later broke, washing away the houses and fertile fields.
 Now the river has claimed the major share of the valley, confining Passu village to its right bank.
 Overnight at lodge.
 (5-6 hour walk, 4-5 hour drive)